 Resources in terms of self-initiated management strategies and learning potential in technology use among people with MCI/AD

 Based on earlier research, a tool is developed for identification of individuals’ resources in terms of how everyday problems are met and problems are solved, focusing on people with MCI or dementia.
-This tool will be tested in research and clinical practice, with a start in the project Dementia or mild cognitive impairment: @ work in progress (see separate CACTUS webpage).
+This tool will be tested in research and clinical practice, with a start in the project Dementia or mild cognitive impairment: @ work in progress.
 In Luleå, the tool will be tried out among people with acquired brain injury.

 - Lena Rosenberg